Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Dynamic Portfolio Choice in Estimated Diffusion Markets with Latent Parameter Uncertainty

-\begin{remark}[Latent parameter, observability, and admissible controls] We interpret $\theta$ as a latent (unobserved) market parameter: at the (shifted) decision time $0$, Nature draws an $\mathcal{F}_0$-measurable random variable $\theta\sim q$ (independent of the Brownian drivers) and keeps it fixed over $[0,T]$.
+We interpret $\theta$ as a latent (unobserved) market parameter: at the (shifted) decision time $0$, Nature draws an $\mathcal{F}_0$-measurable random variable $\theta\sim q$ (independent of the Brownian drivers) and keeps it fixed over $[0,T]$.
 The investor knows $q$ but does not observe the realized $\theta$, so deployable portfolio rules cannot take $\theta$ as an input.